hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== ==========================================================
 Type                  Description
 ===================== ==========================================================
-best                  The best journey rapid                 A good trade off between duration, changes and constraint respect no_train              Journey without train comfort               A journey with less changes and walking car                   A journey with car to get to the public transport less_fallback_walk    A journey with less walking less_fallback_bike    A journey with less biking less_fallback_bss     A journey with less bss fastest               A journey with minimum duration non_pt_walk           A journey without public transport, only walking non_pt_bike           A journey without public transport, only biking non_pt_bss            A journey without public transport, only bike sharing
+best                  The best trip rapid                 A good trade off between duration, changes and constraint respect no_train              Alternative trip without train comfort               A trip with less changes and walking car                   A trip with car to get to the public transport less_fallback_walk    A trip with less walking less_fallback_bike    A trip with less biking less_fallback_bss     A trip with less bss fastest               A trip with minimum duration non_pt_walk           A trip without public transport, only walking non_pt_bike           A trip without public transport, only biking non_pt_bss            A trip without public transport, only bike sharing
 ===================== ==========================================================